Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 Honesty hour: we get that “anti-aging” is a bit of a fraught term.
 We’re all aging.
 Isn’t it something we should embrace?

 The truth is when we discuss “anti-aging” strategies, we’re really just talking about keeping our skin healthy for as long as possible.
-The majority of visible signs of aging are caused by sun damage.
-The more of these signs we see—the older our skin looks—the more damage we can expect underneath.
+The majority of visible signs of aging are caused by environmental stress.
+The more of these signs we see—the older our skin looks—the more damage we'll need to work to reverse.

-In that sense, anti-aging strategies are worth avoiding even if aesthetics aren’t your goal.
+In that sense, anti-aging strategies are worth pursuing even if aesthetics aren’t your goal.

-In this post, we’ll discuss the essential ingredients of a healthy anti-aging routine, from sun protection to proven ingredients, and offer tips to help you put your best face forward for years to come.
+In this post, we’ll discuss the essential ingredients of a healthy anti-aging routine, from environmental stressors to proven ingredients, and offer tips to help you put your best face forward for years to come.

 Skincare products to slow aging